ming053l/S3RNet/README.md

-# CSAKD: Knowledge Distillation with Cross Self-Attention for Hyperspectral and Multispectral Image Fusion
+# S^{3}RNet: Sparse Spatial--Spectral Representation with Hybrid Knowledge Distillation for Efficient Multispectral and Hyperspectral Image Fusion

-The offical pytorch implementation of "CSAKD: Knowledge Distillation with Cross Self-Attention for Hyperspectral and Multispectral Image Fusion".
-Submitted to IEEE Transaction on Image Processing (TIP 2024).
+The offical pytorch implementation of "S3RNet: Sparse Spatial--Spectral Representation with Hybrid Knowledge Distillation for Efficient Multispectral and Hyperspectral Image Fusion".
+Accepted by Journal of Selected Topics in Applied Earth Observations and Remote Sensing (JSTARS 2026).

 ## [[Paper Link (arXiv)]](https://arxiv.org/abs/2406.19666)